Designed by real sailors.

 Design Philosophy

 Safety is built into every design and outfitting decision - from watertight bulkheads to the absence of through-hulls in accommodation spaces.
-It’s about creating a boat you can trust completely, wherever you are in the world.

 Why Aluminum